YunhoJeonKor/Blockhouse_QS-intern/README.md

 - Underfill and overfill penalties
 - Queue risk

-The SOR randomly samples 100 parameter combinations (`lambda_over`, `lambda_under`, `theta_queue`) and selects the one that yields the lowest execution cost, measured by total cash spent.
+The SOR randomly samples 100 parameter combinations (`lambda_over`, `lambda_under`, `theta_queue`) and selects the one that yields the lowest execution cost.
+Then compare the SOR's performance against baseline strategies based on cumulative cost.

 ## Parameter Ranges